IntentArchitect/Docs/articles/whats-new/2024/10/index.md

 - More updates
   - **[Map CQRS Operations and Application Services to Repository Operations](#map-cqrs-operations-and-application-services-to-repository-operations)** - Add bespoke Operations on Repositories in the Domain designer and invoke them from Services using mappings in the Services designer.
+  - **[CosmosDB Module Enums stored as String](#cosmosdb-module-enums-stored-as-string)** - CosmosDB module now allows Enums to be stored as strings in your documents.

 ## Update details